AutoViML/featurewiz/README.md

     'groupby': This will generate Group By features to your numeric vars by grouping all categorical vars.
     'target':  This will encode and transform all your categorical features using certain target encoders.
     Default is empty string (which means no additional features)
 - `category_encoders`: Instead of above method, you can choose your own kind of category encoders from the list below.
-These are derived from the excellent <a href="https://contrib.scikit-learn.org/category_encoders/"> category_encoders</b> python library.
+These are derived from the excellent <a href="https://contrib.scikit-learn.org/category_encoders/"> category_encoders</a> python library.
     Recommend you do not use more than two of these.
-Featurewiz will automatically select only two from your list.
+Featurewiz will automatically select only two from your list.<br>
-    Default is empty string (which means no encoding of your categorical features) ['HashingEncoder', 'SumEncoder', 'PolynomialEncoder', 'BackwardDifferenceEncoder',
+    Default is empty string (which means no encoding of your categorical features)<br>
+        ['HashingEncoder', 'SumEncoder', 'PolynomialEncoder', 'BackwardDifferenceEncoder',
         'OneHotEncoder', 'HelmertEncoder', 'OrdinalEncoder', 'FrequencyEncoder', 'BaseNEncoder',
         'TargetEncoder', 'CatBoostEncoder', 'WOEEncoder', 'JamesSteinEncoder']